-SOURCE SCOPE U.S. PACKAGE OPERATIONS INTERNATIONAL PACKAGE OPERATIONS GLOBAL SUPPLY CHAIN & FREIGHT Jet-A (mobile) 1 All jet fuel used for UPS-owned aircraft (U.S. flights) All jet fuel used for UPS-owned aircraft (International flights) N/A - All Supply Chain & Freight moved on UPS-owned aircraft is captured in package operations (U.S. and International) Diesel & Gasoline (mobile) 1 All diesel and gasoline used in UPS-owned/leased vehicles to transport, pick up, and deliver small packages Diesel and gasoline used in UPS-owned/leased vehicles to transport, pick up, and deliver small packages Diesel and gasoline used in UPS-owned/leased vehicles to transport, pick up, and deliver freight or packages Gasoline used for Company- leased cars used by employees in Europe and Asia Gasoline for Company-leased cars used by employees in U.S., Canada, Europe, and Asia CNG (mobile) 1 All compressed natural gas used in UPS-owned vehicles to transport, pick up, and deliver small packages All compressed natural gas used in UPS-owned vehicles to transport, pick up, and deliver small packages All compressed natural gas used in UPS owned vehicles to transport, pickup and deliver freight or packages Propane/LPG (mobile) 1 All propane fuel used in UPS-owned vehicles to transport, pick up, and deliver small packages All propane fuel used in UPS-owned vehicles to transport, pick up, and deliver small packages N/A - Fuel type is not a source of emissions from this business unit LNG (mobile 1 All liquefied natural gas used in UPS-owned vehicles to transport, pick up, and deliver small packages N/A - Fuel type is not a source of emissions from this business unit All liquefied natural gas used in UPS owned vehicles to transport, pickup and deliver freight or packages Biomass (mobile) 1 All renewable natural gas, renewable diesel, renewable gasoline, ethanol, biodiesel used in UPS fleet.
-CH4 and N2O is reported in scope 1, and CO2 emissions for biomass fuels are reported separately as per the GHG protocol.
-All renewable natural gas, renewable diesel, renewable gasoline, ethanol, biodiesel used in UPS fleet.
-CH4 and N2O is reported in scope 1, and CO2 emissions for biomass fuels are reported separately as per the GHG protocol.
-All renewable natural gas, renewable diesel, renewable gasoline, ethanol, biodiesel used in UPS fleet.
-CH4 and N2O is reported in scope 1, and CO2 emissions for biomass fuels are reported separately as per the GHG protocol.
+SOURCE SCOPE U.S. PACKAGE OPERATIONS INTERNATIONAL PACKAGE OPERATIONS GLOBAL SUPPLY CHAIN & FREIGHT Jet-A (mobile) 1 All jet fuel used for UPS-owned aircraft (U.S. flights) All jet fuel used for UPS-owned aircraft (International flights) N/A - All Supply Chain & Freight moved on UPS-owned aircraft is captured in package operations (U.S. and International) Diesel & Gasoline (mobile) 1 All diesel and gasoline used in UPS-owned/leased vehicles to transport, pick up, and deliver small packages Diesel and gasoline used in UPS-owned/leased vehicles to transport, pick up, and deliver small packages Gasoline used for Company- leased cars used by employees in Europe and Asia Diesel and gasoline used in UPS-owned/leased vehicles to transport, pick up, and deliver freight or packages Gasoline for Company-leased cars used by employees in U.S., Canada, Europe, and Asia CNG (mobile) 1 All compressed natural gas used in UPS-owned vehicles to transport, pick up, and deliver small packages All compressed natural gas used in UPS-owned vehicles to transport, pick up, and deliver small packages All compressed natural gas used in UPS-owned vehicles to transport, pick up, and deliver small packages Propane/LPG (mobile) 1 All propane fuel used in UPS-owned vehicles to transport, pick up, and deliver small packages All propane fuel used in UPS-owned vehicles to transport, pick up, and deliver small packages N/A - Fuel type is not a source of emissions from this business unit LNG (mobile) 1 All liquefied natural gas used in UPS-owned vehicles to transport, pick up, and deliver small packages N/A - Fuel type is not a source of emissions from this business unit All liquefied natural gas used in UPS owned vehicles to transport, pickup and deliver freight or packages Biomass (mobile) 1 All renewable natural gas, renewable diesel, renewable gasoline, ethanol, and biodiesel used in UPS fleet.
+CH4 and N2O are reported in Scope 1, and CO2 emissions for biomass fuels are reported separately as per the GHG protocol.
+All renewable natural gas, renewable diesel, renewable gasoline, ethanol, and biodiesel used in UPS fleet.
+CH4 and N2O are reported in Scope 1, and CO2 emissions for biomass fuels are reported separately as per the GHG protocol.
+All renewable natural gas, renewable diesel, renewable gasoline, ethanol, and biodiesel used in UPS fleet.
+CH4 and N2O are reported in Scope 1, and CO2 emissions for biomass fuels are reported separately as per the GHG protocol.
 Natural Gas, Heating Oil, Propane (stationary) 1 Natural gas, propane, and heating oil for facilities we own or lease Natural gas, propane, and heating oil for facilities we own or lease Natural gas, propane, and heating oil for facilities we own or lease HFCs 1 Fugitive emissions from vehicle A/C systems Fugitive emissions from vehicle A/C systems Fugitive emissions from vehicle A/C systems Electricity (stationary) 2 Electricity usage for facilities we own or lease Electricity usage for facilities we own or lease Electricity usage for facilities we own or lease

-(1) No Scope 1 or 2 activities have been excluded from this Report.
+$^{^{\}mbox{\tiny (1)}}$ No Scope 1 or 2 activities have been excluded from this Report.